-User input on this project was solicited via a Federal Register Notice (FRN) published on August 29, 2016.
-The FRN asked for user input on specific aspects of the project and announced a public roundtable.
+User feedback on this initiative was solicited via a Federal Register Notice (FRN) published in August 2016.
+The FRN asked for user input on specific aspects of the initiative and announced a public roundtable.
 The roundtable was held on September 28, 2016.
 Written comments in response to the FRN inquiries were accepted until October 28, 2016.

-Extensive internal and external stakeholder outreach will continue throughout the project to better understand the needs of examiners and applicants, such as how such a system should be designed and controlled, and what information should be documented relative to the imported information.
+Extensive internal and external stakeholder outreach will continue to better understand the needs of both examiners and applicants, such as how functionality in the tool should be designed and what information should be presented.